Guidelines and guardrails

 That line down the center of the road is a guideline.
 The more I stick to it, the safer I am.
 Of course, sticking so closely to the guideline means I might miss seeing and experiencing the “outside world” (Buddha as protected prince or all science no philosophy).
 But, that’s my choice to make.
 My line to draw.
 My line to toe.

-Where things get dicey is when someone else tells us what lines to toe.
+Where things tend to get dicey is when someone else tells us what lines to toe.

 When I’m brought in as a coach it’s often to help with adoption and transformation.
 When I ask who chose the tool for tracking work, it’s rarely the people doing the work.
 When I ask if managers and “leadership” are tracking their work in the same tool, the answer is often no. When I ask who chose the process the team is supposed to use, it’s rarely the people doing the work; and, again, rarely is management and leadership trying to use a similar process.